simoneSantoni/NLP-orgs-markets/tutorials/README.md

 This script applies the Levensthein Distance/Minimum Edit Distance to appreciate the similarity between some code included in a fictional email and the commit that is visible in a fictional, reference repository.

+### Tutorial `6` – Hi there–

+Learning goals:

+1. modeling a corpus of economic newspaper articles using Gensim & Mallet’s implementation of the Latent Dirichlet Allocation, the most popular algorithm in the area of Topic Modeling
+2. exploring and evaluating competing Topic Models (i.e., models retaining different number of topics)

+The Python script included in the tutorial contains the code necessary to reproduce the analyses reported in the book chapter [Lanzolla, G., Santoni, S., and Tucci, C.  “Unlocking value from AI in financial services: strategic and organizational tradeoffs vs. media narratives”.
+2021]()